scribd/terraform-aws-datadog/README.md

 Terraform stacks within a single AWS account since all resouces used for Cloudwatch log sync are namspaced by module.

+**Be certain to use unique  `namespace`/`env` combinations, to avoid conflict with other instances of this module.

 ## Examples